vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Matthew Kennedy wrote excellent FFI bindings to the IUP Portable User Interface library: [IUP](https://github.com/lispnik/iup/).
-IUP is cross-platform (Windows, macOS, GNU/Linux, with new Android, iOs, Cocoa and Web Assembly drivers), has many widgets (but less than Qt), has a small api and is actively developed.
+IUP is cross-platform (Windows, macOS, GNU/Linux, with new Android, iOS, Cocoa and Web Assembly drivers), has many widgets (but less than Qt), has a small API and is actively developed.
 IUP was created at the PUC university of Rio de Janeiro.

 Nicolas Hafner started [Alloy](https://github.com/Shirakumo/alloy), a